oasis-tcs/openc2-jadn/jadn-v2.0.md

 ```

 * **Compound:**
-  * Inheritance is not useful with unstructured compound types (ArrayOf and MapOf) because the minLength and maxLength
+  * Inheritance may not be useful with unstructured compound types (ArrayOf and MapOf) because the minLength and maxLength
 options defined in [Section 4.2.2](#422-compound-types) are used directly to define collections with different
 cardinality limits without referencing a parent type.
   * Inheritance is used to add, remove, or modify the cardinality of fields in structured compound types.